sshtools/two-slices/README.md

 ### The Tray Icon Mode

 Some implementations will require and/or show an icon in your system tray.
-This will be where the notification messages are anchored too.
+This will be where the notification messages are anchored to.
 You can set a hint as to how to treat this icon via the configuration.

 ```java
 ToasterSettings settings = new ToasterSettings();